kuhlman-labs/gh-ghes-2-ghec/CONTRIBUTING.md

 3. Keep configuration in `config.yaml` or `internal/config/`
 4. Add new GitHub API operations in `internal/github/`
 5. Implement new migration features in `internal/migrator/`
+6. Add documentation in `docs/`
+7. Place web assets in `static/`
+8. Update web UI in `internal/dashboard/`

 ## Testing